zumasys/docs/site/jbase/compilation/jcompile/README.md

 ```

 The simplest form of the command compiles the jBC source program invoices.b, held in the current directory then writes the resultant
-executable code into an invoices, and invoices.so and an invoioces.so.el in the same directory on Linux, an invoices.exe and an invoices.dll in the same directory on Windows.
+executable code into an invoices, and invoices.so and an invoices.so.el in the same directory on Linux, an invoices.exe and an invoices.dll in the same directory on Windows.

 ```bash
 jcompile -JO4 myjbc.b cfunctions.c anobject.o -o myapp